-The original two versions of the follow up, (well before genius pairing Tony De Vit and Simon Parkes injected the track with magic dust !) and fledgling Trade anthem ‘Hooked’ were actually put together in a day in a tiny front room studio in Mitcham, South London.
-This front room however was bulging with the glistening Roland gear of writer/producer/engineer Clive Latham, the SH101, JD900 and the Roland S760 sampler were the machines behind ‘Hooked’.
+The original two versions of the follow-up, (well before genius pairing Tony De Vit and Simon Parkes injected the track with magic dust !) and fledgling Trade anthem ‘Hooked’ were actually put together in a day in a tiny front room studio in Mitcham, South London.
+This front room, however, was bulging with the glistening Roland gear of writer/producer/engineer Clive Latham, the SH101, JD900, and the Roland S760 sampler were the machines behind ‘Hooked’.

-Frequented by a veritable who’s who of Euro DJ’s and Radio jocks, Tony De Vit, Graham Gold and Pete Wardman were just three of the better known DJs who picked up on the track in a big way with radio play on Kiss FM and hands in the air status across UK clubland and in particular at Tony’s residency at the legendary Trade.
+Frequented by a veritable who’s who of Euro DJs and Radio jocks, Tony De Vit, Graham Gold and Pete Wardman were just three of the better-known DJs who picked up on the track in a big way with radio play on Kiss FM and hands-in the air status across UK clubland and in particular at Tony’s residency at the legendary Trade.

 Keith Mac at Labello Dance (who had just moved in with PWL) was the sole A&R person to respond to the early versions of ‘Hooked’ and it was quickly snapped up.
-Around the same time the Elevators Labello Dance debut, ‘Euro piano stormer’, ‘Rain Your Kisses’ was quickly sinking without trace!
+Around the same time the Elevators Labello Dance debut, ‘Euro piano stormer’, ‘Rain Your Kisses’ was quickly sinking without a trace!

-And the saga continued into 2011 with a cracking new ‘Hooked’ remix from Frank Farrell and Nev Scott, due on NikDenton’s Toolbox House.
+And the saga continued into 2011 with a cracking new ‘Hooked’ remix from Frank Farrell and Nev Scott, on Nik Denton’s Toolbox House.